barryclark/jekyll-now/codebreaker/_posts/_2018-02-26-CodeBreaker-Task-6-Part-2.md

 3. Determine delivery method<br>
 4. Test exploit

+An error has to be caused somewhere in the server application that will be raised up through bottle.
+In the [bottle documentation] ***difference between .12 and .13*** it mentions that all errors caused by the developer's application are caught and handled by bottle to keep it from crashing the server.
+There is a discrempency between the documentation and the bottle source code though.
+In bottle 0.12.13 there are four expections that are rerasied or not caught by bottle.
+They are UnicodeError, KeyboardInterrupt, SystemExit, and MemoryError.
+KeyboardInterrupt and SystemExit are of no use to us, since we can't create these.

+The UnicodeError can be caused to throw an error easily, but the is that this error is caused before the HTTP headers are read in.
+To make this error useful you would need to send a unicode byte that when logged by the wsgiref server is ascii.
+As far as I know this can't be done with Utf-8, so while interesting its not useful.

+The MemoryError is the error we want.
+This error is created when the server starts to run out of memory.
+The bot will upload files from the host to the webserver, for the attacker to then access.
+This is where we will most likey find our oppurtinuty to cause a memory error.

+When a file is uploaded to the server it can be encoded as gzip, deflate, or identity (plain text).
+If the file is gzip it will be stored without any further checks or compression.
+When the file is deflate the server will instead decompress it in 1GB chunks and then recompress as gzip.
+This method is used to limit the that data in memory, so there is not a memory error.
+The interesting thing though is that when a gzip is decompressed there is no check or chunking done.
+Instead the full gzip is extracted in one go, this can cause a memory error if the file is too big.

+When a file is requested using /result/<uid> the HTTP header Accept-Encoding is used to determine how the file is sent back to the requester.
+This means that a gzip bomb can uploaded to the server using /upload/ 'Content-Encoding: gzip', and then downloaded again as /result/ with the header 'Accept-Encoding: identity'.
+When this gzip is decompress it will expand to a much bigger file than can fit in memory and cause a memory error.
+Bottle will reraise this error which will cause the server to log a critical error, this will then trigger the remote executed code in the cookie.

+[]

 The instructions for task 6 stated that a message needs to be sent using the MQTT topic found in task 5.
 The code to handle a MQTT message for the bot.so can be found in the function module\_handle_message.
 This function checks that the message is meant for the botnet and then calls incoming() to handle the message.

 Each bot is setup to listen for 3 messages:<br>